Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{\textbf{LUNG (2018)}}

-This dataset is a subtask of the MSD Medical Image Segmentation Decathlon Challenge, aiming to segment lung tumors from CT images, highlighting the challenge of segmenting small targets within a large context.
-The official dataset includes thin-slice CT scans from 63 non-small cell lung cancer patients.
-After preprocessing the images, we divide the dataset into 50 cases for the training set and 13 cases for the test set, with the training set containing 1264 slices.
+This dataset is part of the MSD Medical Image Segmentation Decathlon Challenge, focusing on lung tumor segmentation from CT scans.
+It includes thin-slice CT scans from 63 non-small cell lung cancer patients.
+After preprocessing, we divide it into 50 cases for training (1264 slices) and 13 cases for testing.